 Hazardous weather in 2011 was responsible for the deaths of 180 people and caused $3.26 billion in damage to property and crops.
 Drenching rainstorms broke precipitation records in 17 counties.
-Even though warmer temperatures means a longer growing season, the National Climate Assessment predicts that crops such as corn and soybeans will be devastated by more frequent late spring freezes.
+Even though warmer temperatures mean a longer growing season, the National Climate Assessment predicts that crops such as corn and soybeans will be devastated by more frequent late spring freezes.
 If we do not act quickly to limit our carbon emissions and address climate change, the Missouri we pass along to the next generation will be drastically different than the one we know today.
-Continuing to burn fossil fuels threatens Missouri’s expansive oak hickory forests and endangers our water resources.
-Increased temperatures will shift what species can survive in the Midwest and increased flooding will exacerbate erosion and runoff into ourstreams and rivers.
+Continuing to burn fossil fuels threatens Missouri’s expansive oak-hickory forests and endangers our water resources.
+Increased temperatures will shift what species can survive in the Midwest and increased flooding will exacerbate erosion and runoff into our streams and rivers.

 For More Information: